 An important property of the GUE is that the resulting probability distribution is $U(L)$ symmetric.
 Many key properties of the GUE, including the fact that OTOCs and operators grow in an hyper-fast manner, as discussed in section \ref{revsec}, are tied to this $U(L)$ invariance.
 For other random ensembles the $U(L)$ symmetry will be broken in general.

+As mentioned in the discussion of OTOCs in \ref{srmtcv} and also in appendix \ref{symsparuni}, this symmetry is broken for the sparse random matrices studied in section \ref{sprmt}.
 This is true for the non-local SYK model, and the breaking of the $U(L)$ symmetry is in part responsible for interesting differences in behaviour with the GUE.
-It is also true for the random sparseness model studied in section \ref{sprmt}, where we keep $n<L^2$ matrix elements, or the local SYK model studied in section \ref{sykmat}, where we keep only $\order(N)$ random variables.
+It is also true for the local SYK model studied in section \ref{sykmat}, where we keep only $\order(N)$ random variables.

 We can also consider other ways of breaking the $U(L)$ symmetry, these could also yield interesting properties from the point of view of thermodynamics or chaos.
 For example we can take $H$ to be block diagonal with two blocks of size $M\times M$ and $(L-M)\times (L-M)$ each, breaking $U(L)\rightarrow U(M)\times U(L-M)$.
 Or more generally consider replacing the exponential term, eq.(\ref{GUE}), by